LassoSoft/LassoGuide/lasso_guide_source/api/ljapi-methods.rst

    Creates and throws a Java error with the message passed to it.
 It takes a :type:`jobject` class reference to use to create the error, and a string with the error message.
 It returns a :type:`jint`.

+   See
+   `<http://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/functions.html#wp16104>`_
-   See the documentation at `<http://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/functions.html#wp16104>`_ for more information.
+   for more information.

 .. member:: java_jnienv->ExceptionOccurred(...)

    Returns whether or not a Java exception was thrown.

+   See
+   `<http://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/functions.html#wp16124>`_
-   See the documentation at `<http://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/functions.html#wp16124>`_ for more information.
+   for more information.

 .. member:: java_jnienv->ExceptionDescribe(...)

    Outputs the error and stack trace for the Java exception.

+   See
+   `<http://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/functions.html#wp16146>`_
-   See the documentation at `<http://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/functions.html#wp16146>`_ for more information.
+   for more information.

 .. member:: java_jnienv->ExceptionClear(...)

    Clears any exceptions that have been thrown.

+   See
+   `<http://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/functions.html#wp16166>`_
-   See the documentation at `<http://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/functions.html#wp16166>`_ for more information.
+   for more information.

 .. member:: java_jnienv->FatalError(...)

    Throws a fatal error to the JVM.
 It takes a string as the error message.

+   See
+   `<http://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/functions.html#wp16186>`_
-   See the documentation at `<http://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/functions.html#wp16186>`_ for more information.
+   for more information.